earslan25/Stable-NeRF/README.md

 ## TODO
 - [x] Implement argument parser to handle different configurations
 - [x] Integrate per-pixel features from encoded images into NeRF
+- [x] Distributed training (current Hugging Face accelerate implementation is not compatible with the code format and tiny-cuda-nn)

 ## Credits